Jennifer Petrie

 -

-I joined the University of Sheffield in June 2016 having previously worked as a Trial Manager at the MRC Clinical Trials Unit at UCL where I was involved in the management of a number of large phase III IMP trials.
+I joined the University of Sheffield in June 2016 having previously worked as a Trial Manager at the MRC Clinical Trials Unit at UCL where I was involved in the management of a number of large phase III CTIMP trials.

 - Research interests